 The Board of Supervisors has adopted regulations that require calculating how much a proposed remodeling project will change an existing structure, based on the percentage of the structure that is modified.
-The Board has also approved guidelines for the calculations to establish how each of four "major structural components" is weighted according to its relative significance in a typical residential or commercial structure.
+The Board has also adopted "Administrative guidelines for evaluating the extent of modifications to existing structures", establishing how each of four "major structural components" is weighted according to its relative significance in a typical residential or commercial structure.
 When project modifications reach a certain threshold, additional planning review may be required.

 Reconstruction: "Modification or replacement of 65% or more of the major structural components of an existing structure within any consecutive five-year period."
 For projects over a property line, less than five feet from a right-of-way or within a riparian corridor, the threshold for discretionary review is 50% modification.

 Major Structural Components.
 "The foundation, floor framing, exterior wall framing and roof framing of a structure.
 Exterior siding, doors, window glazing, roofing materials, decks, chimneys and interior elements including but not limited to interior walls and sheetrock, insulation, fixtures, and mechanical, electrical and plumbing elements are not considered major structural components."

 The weighted value for each of the four major components is as follows: